A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Three-dimensional electrostatics of soft deformable dielectrics

 Here we have 4 equations in 4 unknowns, i.e., Eqs.~\eqref{2019-10-18-4}, \eqref{2019-10-18-9a}$-$\eqref{2019-10-18-9c} with variables $(\lambda_1^\star, \lambda_2^\star, \lambda_3^\star, \mathcal L_a^\star)$.
 It follows from Eq.~\eqref{2019-10-18-9c} that $\mathcal L_a^\star = (2\mu \lambda_3 - \varepsilon \lambda_3^{-3} \tilde E^2)\lambda_3^\star$.
 By substituting $\mathcal L_a^\star$ into Eqs.~\eqref{2019-10-18-9a} and \eqref{2019-10-18-9b}, we can reduce the set of simultaneous equations to 3 equations in 3 unknowns.
 The set of equations may be expressed as

 If the determinant of the $3 \times 3$ matrix is non-zero, the simultaneous linear equations only have the zero solution, i.e., $\lambda_1^\star = \lambda_2^\star = \lambda_3^\star = 0$.
-If the determinant is zero, there exist an infinite number of solutions.
-Thus, the necessary condition for the existence of non-trivial incremental solutions is a zero determinant. \\
+If the determinant is zero, there exists an infinite number of solutions.
+Thus, the necessary condition for the existence of incremental solutions is a zero determinant. \\

+In the following, we will show that the condition for a zero determinant of the $3 \times 3$ matrix in Eq.~\eqref{2019-10-18-10} is the same as that of the Hessian matrix in \cite{zhao2007method}. \\